The Maxi-Cosi Kaia is a lightweight umbrella stroller designed for on-the-go parents who like to travel, go to the mall, or run errands around town.

 Overall width: 20.5″

-Maxi-Cosi has a two year warranty on strollers from the date of purchase.
+Maxi-Cosi has a two-year warranty on strollers from the date of purchase.
 It took me a while to find warranty information.
-Select warranty question to see more info.

-For 2014 this stroller is available in two color: black and red.
+This stroller is available in two colors: black and red.

 Where to buy it

-My favorite place to buy strollers and a lot of other baby items is Amazon.
-It usually has the lowest prices, free shipping, free returns and no sales tax.
-How great is that?
-You can get Maxi-Cosi Kaia in black or red for about $199 on Amazon (free shipping/free returns and no sales tax).
-It comes with a cup holder and a car seat adapter, but there is not bumper bar.
+You can get Maxi-Cosi Kaia in black or red for about $199.
+It comes with a cup holder and a car seat adapter, but there is no bumper bar.
 Since this is a new stroller, I was not able to find any good sales.